tfeb/csvf/README.md

 will print the first and third field from `file.csv`.
 If you give it no field numbers it will print the entire row.

-The input format is always CSV: you can control the dialect with the `-d` option below.  `csvf`'s understanding of CSV should be as good as that of the Python `csv` module which it uses.
+The input and output format is CSV.  `csvf`'s understanding of CSV should be as good as that of the Python `csv` module which it uses.

-But unless you use `-w` (below) the output is *not* CSV!
-Instead the output format is controlled by three options, and there is no fancy escaping of commas and quotes.

-- `-s sep` controls the separator between fields, which is defaultly a space character.
+## Basic options

 - `-m mri` controls what is printed for a missing field – usually if you've tried to print a field beyond the end of the row.
 By default it is `-`.
-- `-f fmt` controls how each field is printed.
-This is a Python format string.
-By default it is `"{0}"` which means there are double quotes around each field: you can change this by, for instance `csvf -f '{0}' ...` which will not print any quotes at all.

-But if you use `-w` then the output *is* CSV.

-- `-w` causes it to write CSV using Python's support for that.
-In that case only the missing record indicator matters: everything else is dealt with by the CSV writer.
+- `-n` will suppress all normal output completely.
+Processor modules can still write output.
+- `-D` may help you debug problems: in particular it stops `csvf` suppressing backtraces on errors, which it does by default.

 - `-d dialect` sets the CSV dialect for both input & output.
-See the Python `csv` module documentation for which dialects exist, but the default is usually fine.
+    The default is usually fine, but this should be something that Python's 'csv' module understands.

+## Field-editing options
-In addition you can *edit* the output in various ways.
+You can *edit* the output in various ways.

 - `-c f v` will force field `f` to be the string `v`.
 - `-e f p r` will, for field `f`, do a regular expression replacement of `p` by `r`.
 This is the hairiest editing option.